gpeairs/Devices.jl/docs/src/index.md

 A [Julia](http://julialang.org) package for CAD of electronic devices, in particular superconducting devices operating at microwave frequencies.

+> [!TIP]
+> A successor package, [DeviceLayout.jl](https://github.com/aws-cqc/DeviceLayout.jl), has been released.
+It is derived from Devices.jl and contains many new features and fixes.

 ## Installation

 ### Julia 0.7 and above